kamal-manchanda/krikey-data-challenge/Part 2/README.md

 ## Product recommendations:

-Experiment around watch time suggestions for creators
+For increasing CTR, Experiment tiles:
-1. Min and max limit would restrict users from creating new videos
+1. Experiment with features like live tiles(Hypothesis - Live tiles have better CTR)
-2. Start with UI changes like showing "Recommended video length", Trimming videos
+2. Experiment with order of tiles in different sections.
-3. Once we experiment and get more data, we can improve this with personalized video length recommendations at user level
+3. We can either use multi-armed bandits or once we get more data from the experiment, we can decide the action to take

 ## Next steps: